 4. Pay the SEVIS Fee and Schedule a Visa Interview (If Necessary)

-You should then determine if you need to obtain a new visa.
+Next, determine if you need to obtain a new visa.

 - If your F-1 visa is still valid (has not expired) you do not need to apply for a new one.
 You may use your existing visa and your new UMN I-20 to enter the U.S. when you return to resume your studies at UMN.
 If your current F-1 visa will expire before you return to the U.S., you will need to obtain a new one.